 Mr Leow Wen Pin

-MSt (New Testament, University of Oxford), MTh (Old Testament, University of Aberdeen), MDiv (Biblical Studies, Singapore Bible College), MPhil (Comparative Education, Cambridge)
+MSt (New Testament, University of Oxford), MTh (Old Testament, University of Aberdeen), MDiv (Biblical Studies, Singapore Bible College), MPhil (Comparative Education, University of Cambridge)

-Wen Pin is Lecturer in Biblical and Interdisciplinary Studies at BGST.
+Wen Pin is Lecturer in Biblical and Interdisciplinary Studies at BGST, where he also directs the Centre for Disability Ministry in Asia.
 His research focuses on, inter alia, Hebrew poetry, disability in the gospels, and homiletics.
 He is currently working on a monograph applying an interdisciplinary approach to the Psalms of Ascents, combining critical spatial studies and cognitive linguistics.
 Being especially concerned about the inclusion of people with disabilities, he leads the Koinonia Inclusion Network (KIN) which promotes inclusion in churches, and also serves as the school supervisor of a special needs school.
 Wen Pin frequently preaches/teaches with churches across the denominational spectrum, especially on disability inclusion issues.
 He worships in Singapore Life Church (Presbyterian) where he serves on the English Service leadership team and preaching team.

 - Member, Society of Biblical Literature